Coping with a child’s bedtime when the clocks change

 5 minutes

-We know how it is, you've just got your baby into a lovely bedtime routine, they snuggle down to sleep without fuss and wake at a reasonable time in the morning.
+We know how it is; you've just got your baby into a lovely bedtime routine where they snuggle down to sleep without fuss and wake at a reasonable time in the morning.
 Then the clocks change and your toddler's sleeping pattern goes out of the window.

-Don'tĀ stress.Ā Here are someĀ top tipsĀ toĀ help you cope with baby bedtime when the clocks change.
+But don't stress.
+We’ve put together some top tips to help you cope with baby bedtime when the clocks change.

-We suggest delaying the start of your child's bedtime routine a few weeks before the clocks change, settling them 15 minutes earlier or later than usual every few days, untilĀ theirĀ bedtime has moved.
+We suggest delaying the start of your child's bedtime routine a few weeks before the clocks change, settling them 15 minutes earlier or later than usual every few days, until their bedtime has moved.

-By the time theĀ clocks change forwards or backwards,Ā yourĀ toddler will have altered their sleeping patternĀ and hopefully stay in bed until the correct wake-up time the next morning.Ā If your child is having daytime naps you will need to adjust these in the same way, along with meal and milk times.
+Then, by the time the clocks change forwards or backwards, your toddler will have altered their sleeping pattern and hopefully stay in bed until the correct wake-up time the next morning.
+If your child is having daytime naps, you’ll need to adjust these in the same way, along with meal and milk times.

 Create a healthy sleep environment

-Try to keep your baby's bedroom atĀ a comfortable temperature of between 16-20ĀŗCĀ and keep the noise down.
+Additionally, try to keep your baby's bedroom at a comfortable temperature of between 16-20ºC and keep the noise levels down in the surrounding areas.

-Using a nightlight or playingĀ soothing music or natural noises can sometimes help reassure a child whoĀ is afraid of the dark or easily unsettled at night.
+There’s also the option of using a nightlight or playing soothing music or natural noises which can sometimes help reassure a child who is afraid of the dark or easily unsettled at night.

 Have regular sleep and wake up times